li-wending/miR-TS/Signature matrix/README.md

-The signature matrix is key to the miR-TS
+The signature matrix of miRNAs in 23 tissue types.